MethodAtlas

 Complete scripts with diagnostics, robustness checks, and result export.

 Imagine you are studying the effect of state-level anti-discrimination laws on hiring outcomes for minority workers.
 These laws were not all passed at once — different states adopted them at different times between 1970 and 2000.
-This pattern is staggered adoption, and it is incredibly common in policy evaluation.
+This pattern is , and it is incredibly common in policy evaluation.
 The canonical 2x2 DiD framework handles a single treatment date cleanly, but staggered rollout introduces new complications.

-You might naturally reach for a two-way fixed effects regression:
+You might naturally reach for a regression:

 Yit=αi+λt+δDit+εitY_{it} = \alpha_i + \lambda_t + \delta \cdot D_{it} + \varepsilon_{it}